ericruiz-developer/docker-advanced/cli/README.md

 - push  -- Push an image or a repository to a registry
 - rm    -- Remove one or more containers
 - rmi   -- Remove one or more images
-- run   -- Run a command in a new container
 - stop  -- Stop one or more running containers

 #### Objects